eXtremal-ik7/poolcore/doc/httpApi.md

 }
 ```

-Note: payout intervals are in milliseconds.
+Note: `instantPayoutInterval` is in minutes, `regularPayoutInterval` and `regularPayoutDayOffset` are in hours.

 ---